stars-and-signs/stars-and-signs/docs/core_rules/10-consequences.md

 For each protagonist that reaches a Major Milestone with at least 1 filled Corruption slot, the referee gains a Corruption Fallout which they can use against that protagonist before the next Major Milestone.
 The severity of this Corruption Fallout depends on the level of Corruption.
 It may be Minor, Major, or Severe.

-The Referee Guide has more information about using Temptations and Corruption Fallout against protagonists.
+The Referee Guide has more information about the effects of Temptations.

 ## **Consumed**

-A protagonist that gains Corruption while already having 10 filled Corruption slot becomes Consumed until the next Minor Milestone, at which point they choose one of the following options.
-Once they choose an option, they clear 5 filled Corruption slots.
+A protagonist that gains Corruption while already having 10 filled Corruption slot becomes Consumed, at which point they choose one of the following options.
+Once they choose an option, they clear 5 filled Corruption slots and end the Consumed state.

 ### **Burn Anchor**